Physically constrained quantum clock-driven dynamics: Time operators

 where $\hat{N}_C$ counts the excitations of the field.
-Remarkably, this is the unique case in which we can construct resourceful clock pulses that have $\text{Var}(\hat{\Lambda})=0$ but are not eigenstates of the clock Hamiltonian (rendering their resourcefulness as clock states void, due to their stationarity).
+Remarkably, this is the unique case in which we can construct resourceful clock pulses that have $\text{Var}(\hat{\Lambda})=0$ but are not eigenstates of the clock Hamiltonian (this renders them ineffective as clocks due to their stationarity).
 The initial state of the clock \eq\eqref{eq:initial_clock} has a fixed number of excitations $N$, and furthermore such number of excitations is exactly conserved during the dynamics due to the fact that $[\hat{N}_C,\hat{H}]=0$.
-Thus, within our assumptions, when starting from a clock state with well-defined particle number $\hat{N}_C\ket{\psi_C}=N\ket{\psi_C}$, we can always define a rescaled time operator by introducing the projector $\mathbb{P}_N$ onto the $N$-particles sector
+Thus, within our assumptions, when starting from a clock state with well-defined particle number $\hat{N}_C\ket{\psi_C}=N\ket{\psi_C}$, we can always define a projector $\hat{\mathbb{P}}_N$ onto the $N$-particle sector and the rescaled time operator

 such that